What is Moves Management?

 Check with your CRM vendor to ensure your software includes moves management features.
 When they’re robust, it’s easy to use the technology to find and manage opportunities, track progress with major gift asks, grant proposals, or other workflows, link transactions to outcomes, and pull the reports that give you actionable data.

-We can get very numbers-focused and results-oriented, and sometimes that’s needed.
+It’s easy to focus heavily on metrics and results, and that focus is often necessary.
 And sometimes it’s worth it to zoom out and remember that your donors are people who care about the same mission you do.
 Helping feels good to them, and you transforming that “help” into action for your shared mission feels great to you.